flowtoolz/flowtoolz.github.io/_posts/2019-09-27-the-reasons-for-why-i-hate-xcode-interface-builder.md

 <!-- todo: the fundamental problem that causes the 24 symptoms; referenz zu architecture posts; SwiftUI; complexity & FRICTION POINTS -->

 The road to complexity hell is plastered with well intended technologies.
-And after having dealt with Apple Xcode's Interface Builder in every client project, I'm convinced its promises are an illusion.
+And after having been forced to deal with Apple Xcode's Interface Builder in every big iOS client project, I'm convinced its promises are an illusion.

 So why am I such a hater on the Interface Builder?
 An even better question is: Why would any **professional** use Interface Builder?
 IB *may* (I'm not even sure about that) help to build simple rough prototypes.
 It is really no option for professional apps.